-The Meridian NICU is rated level 2, which means we care for infants who are 8 weeks premature or less, and infants with medical issues that are considered moderate, stable, or expected to resolve quickly.
+Our Meridian and Nampa NICUs are rated level 2, which means we care for infants with medical issues that are considered moderate, stable, or expected to resolve quickly.
 This may include IV feedings and infusions, tube feedings, or oxygen and noninvasive respiratory support.
-The same neonatologists and neonatal nurse practitioners who staff our Boise NICU are on site or on call at Meridian as well.
+Our Meridian NICU cares for infants who are 8 weeks premature or less and our Nampa NICU cares for infants who are 6 weeks premature or less.
+The same neonatologists and neonatal nurse practitioners who staff our Boise NICU are on site or on call at Meridian and Nampa as well.

-The Air St. Luke's maternal-child team transports babies to the Boise NICU from surrounding areas, and also transfers babies from Boise to the Magic Valley and Meridian NICUs to bring them closer to home as their conditions improve.
+Our Air St. Luke's maternal-child team transports babies to the Boise NICU from surrounding areas, and also transfers babies from Boise to the Magic Valley, Meridian and Nampa NICUs to bring them closer to home as their conditions improve.

 The St. Luke's Children's Hospital NICU is a certified Newborn Individualized Developmental Care and Assessment Program (NIDCAP) nursery.
 The mission of NIDCAP is to ensure that the highest quality of individualized, developmentally supportive, family-centered care is available to all newborns in intensive and special care nurseries.
 St. Luke's is also one of only 16 NIDCAP training sites for medical professionals worldwide.

 To learn more about NIDCAP, call (208) 381-2661.